Cranberry Sauce

 Ingredient notes

-• Cranberries: Fresh cranberries freeze really well, so stock up when you see them.
-If your cranberries are already frozen, no need to thaw.
-Just cook them straight from the freezer and add 2 minutes to the simmering time.
+• Cranberries: Use either fresh or frozen cranberries in this recipe.
+Fresh cranberries freeze really well, so stock up when you see them.
+Add frozen cranberries straight to the saucepan (no thawing needed) and add 2 minutes to the simmering time.

 Step-by-step instructions

-1. In a medium saucepan, combine sugar, orange zest, orange juice, water, and a pinch of salt to boil.
+1. In a medium saucepan over medium-high heat, bring sugar, orange peel, orange juice, water, and a pinch of salt to boil.

 Orange juice, water, and sugar in a small pot.